UPDATED: March 30, 2023 |

 SMALL DampRid CONTAINERS: The small containers are a money pit!
 You have to keep refilling them with DampRid granules.
 They topple over easily, and if you have them in your carpeted bedroom closet, they can leave an unsightly oily looking stain on your carpet…I’ve seen it first-hand.

-HANGING DampRid BAGS: I encountered leaked out DampRid bags at 4 different vacant properties I service.
+HANGING DampRid BAGS: I encountered leaked out DampRid bags at 5 different unoccupied properties I service.
 My clients would hang their DampRid bags in their closets, pantries, and even in vehicles.
-Unfortunately, they did not realize that the bags they used had a very small hole in them.
+Unfortunately, they did not realize that the bags they used had a very small hole in corner seam of them.
 Once the bags started filling up with moisture, it mixed with the DampRid granules and leaked all over the floor.
 Have you ever felt the DampRid liquid?
 It’s not water…it’s an oily substance.
 On tile floor it causes an oily-slippery mess, a slip-and-fall hazard, and is a pain to wipe up and clean.
 One of the DampRid bags leaked onto a client’s cloth backseat in their minivan; staining it with a large oily drip stain that they were not able to remove.

 HOME SUGGESTION: If you are worried about high humidity in your Florida home, then: